AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce-on-premises.md

 bin/magento setup:upgrade [--keep-generated] [--convert-old-scripts [CONVERT-OLD-SCRIPTS]] [--safe-mode [SAFE-MODE]] [--data-restore [DATA-RESTORE]] [--dry-run [DRY-RUN]] [--magento-init-params MAGENTO-INIT-PARAMS]
 ```

+Upgrades the Magento application, DB data, and schema
 ### `--keep-generated`

 Prevents generated files from being deleted.
 We discourage using this option except when deploying to production.
 Consult your system integrator or administrator for more information.